Caoimhe Archibald: Biography

 Archibald is a native of Coleraine where she attended Loreto College.
 She proceeded to Queen's University, Belfast where she obtained a BSc and PhD in molecular mycology.
 She then worked for an agri-food company in Dublin.

 Political career

 She unsuccessfully stood for election in the East Londonderry Westminster constituency at the 2015 UK general election, polling 6,859 votes, equating to 19.8% of the total vote.

 She was elected as an MLA at the 2016 Northern Ireland Assembly election, to represent the East Londonderry constituency.
 She won the seat from her party running mate Cathal Ó hOisín.
 She was re-elected in 2017 and 2022.

 In February 2024, she was appointed as Minister for Finance in the newly formed Northern Ireland Executive.

 In February 2025, as part of a Sinn Féin ministerial reshuffle, she replaced Conor Murphy as Minister for the Economy, after he was elected to the Seanad Éireann.

-Archibald is a founding member of the Sinn Féin Manchester United Supporters Club.